Chronology

 September 1945

 Travels by rail to Paris on a three-day pass and visits the Louvre Museum.
 Remarks on El Greco’s Christ on the Cross Adored by Two Donors, c.
 1590, Cézanne’s The Card Players, 1890–92, and Daumier’s La Blanchisseuse, 1863.
-At the Louvre bookshop, buys a small book on Fauvist Georges Rouault.15Lichtenstein, Roy.
-Letter to Milton and Beatrice Lichtenstein.
-October 1, 1945.
-Roy Lichtenstein Foundation records and Roy Lichtenstein papers.
-Roy Lichtenstein Foundation. © Estate of Roy Lichtenstein.
-In a letter home, writes of doing stacks of drawings and of intention to study painting, citing Picasso, Rouault and Matisse.16Lichtenstein, Roy.
-Letter to Milton and Beatrice Lichtenstein.
-October 7, 1945.
-Roy Lichtenstein Foundation records and Roy Lichtenstein papers.
-Roy Lichtenstein Foundation. © Estate of Roy Lichtenstein.
-Buys books on Francisco Goya’s etchings and Georges Seurat’s paintings, even though he later remarks that he was not that inspired by latter’s work.17Lichtenstein, Roy.
-Letter to Milton and Beatrice Lichtenstein.
-October 4, 1945.
-Roy Lichtenstein Foundation records and Roy Lichtenstein papers.
+At the Louvre bookshop, buys a small book on Fauvist Georges Rouault.
+In a letter home, writes of doing stacks of drawings and of intention to study painting, citing Picasso, Rouault and Matisse.
+Buys books on Francisco Goya’s etchings and Georges Seurat’s paintings, even though he later remarks that he was not that inspired by latter’s work.15Lichtenstein, Roy.
+Letters to Milton and Beatrice Lichtenstein.
+October 1, 4, 7, 1945, Roy Lichtenstein Foundation records and Roy Lichtenstein papers.
 Roy Lichtenstein Foundation. © Estate of Roy Lichtenstein.

 October 15, 1945

 Selected to attend a French Language and Civilization course at the Sorbonne in Paris through the Army’s civilian agency AEP program.
 Begins classes in late October where he resides at the Cité Internationale Universitaire de Paris on Boulevard Jourdan located in the southern outskirts of the city.
-Passes Picasso’s studio on Rue des Grands-Augustins but decides not to intrude.18Oral history interview with Roy Lichtenstein, November 15, 1963–January 15, 1964.
+Passes Picasso’s studio on Rue des Grands-Augustins but decides not to intrude.16Oral history interview with Roy Lichtenstein, November 15, 1963–January 15, 1964.
 Archives of American Art, Smithsonian Institution.
 [Conducted by Richard Baker Brown.]
-Completes four hundred hours.

 December 2, 1945